omerwe/S-PCGC/README.md

 #run pcgc_sync.py to collect annotations details
 python pcgc_sync.py --annot-chr baselineLD_v2.0/baselineLD. --out baselineLD_v2.0/baselineLD

-#run pcgc_r2.py on each chromosome file
+#run pcgc_r2.py on each chromosome file, using the set of 'good SNPs'
 for i in {1..22};
 do
     python pcgc_r2.py \